johnny3young/johnny3young/README.md

 I'm a proactive and dedicate person to study, work.
-I consider myself capable to confront any challenge to learn more everyday, focused on code readability implementing and adopting new libraries.
+I consider myself capable to confront any challenge to learn more everyday, focused on code readability implementing and adopting new libraries or framework.
 I like to work as a team where everyone contributes ideas.
 I easily learn technology subjects.
-I like to share my knowledge with other people
+I like to share my knowledge with other people..

 <!--